johnwhitington/cpdf-source/cpdf.1.md

 cpdf in.pdf [<range>] [-draw-struct-tree] [-underneath] -draw <draw operations> -o out.pdf

+: Draw on a PDF.

+**-draw-struct-tree**

+: Produce structure information.

+**-underneath**

+: Draw underneath instead of on top of any existing page content.

 cpdf -text-width <text> [-font <font>] [-fontsize <fontsize>]

+: Return the width of a string of text in a one of the Standard 14 fonts.
+Used for calculations of text position (e.g right-alignment).

+**-font**

+: Specify the font.

+**-fontsize**

+: Specify the font size.

 Building and showing paths